 Well!
 At first, you might think this technique to be as complicated as the Periodic Table, but believe us, it’s a lot simpler than cramming that whole thing up.
-The credit of creation of this technique goes to C. Roland Christensen, William D, Edmund P, Learned and Kenneth Andrews.
+The credit for the creation of this technique goes to C. Roland Christensen, William D, Edmund P, Learned, and Kenneth Andrews.

-When the objectives are selected than the discovery & listing of SWOT”s is made precisely which are as follow.
+When the objectives are selected then the discovery & listing of SWOT”s is made precisely as follows.

-- Strengths are those features of the organization that support in the accomplishment of the objective.
+- Strengths are those features of the organization that support the accomplishment of the objective.